-The transition came as the result of local Museum supporters – Bob Blalock of Bradenton and Bob Johnson of Sarasota prominent among them – who understood that Florida’s University System offered benefits that could greatly benefit the institution.
+The transition occurred primarily through the efforts of former Senator John McKay (who was then President of the state Senate) as well as other local Museum supporters – Bob Blalock of Bradenton and Senator Bob Johnson of Sarasota prominent among them.
+These philanthropic leaders in the community understood that Florida’s University System offered benefits that could greatly benefit the institution.
 Chief among them was that State Universities enjoyed two matching gift programs that would double contributions for new buildings and match money raised for endowments.

 Having the Museum come under the governance of the University was a natural fit.
 FSU had established a presence in Sarasota as far back as the 1960s by offering actor training at the Museum’s neighbor, the independent Asolo Theater Company and in 1973 established a master’s degree program in acting in partnership with the Theater.
 The Museum also offered one of the most elegant settings for a college art museum in the world, with a collection worthy of comparison with those at Harvard and Yale.